-The prerequisites to run the ACS tests are as follows:
+The prerequisites to run the ACS live image are as follows:

-• Prepare a USB device with a minimum of 1GB of storage.
-This USB is used to boot and run the ACS and to store the execution results.
+• Prepare a storage device with a minimum of 1GB of storage.
+This storage device is used to boot and run the ACS and to store the execution results.

-We recommend you use a USB disk enclosure with a fast SSD drive.
+We recommend you use NVMe/SATA drive or USB disk enclosure with a fast SSD drive.
+Using a USB stick may take longer than 6 hours for testing.